Pickled Red Onions

 • Star Anise

-Recipe Tip
+Recipe Tips

 A bowl of thinly sliced red onions

-How long do pickled red onions keep for?
+How long do pickled red onions last?

 Why are pickled red onions pink?

 The pink color comes partially from the vinegar breaking down the red skin of the onion and partially from a chemical reaction between the vinegar and the onion cells.
+It doesn’t change the taste of the recipe at all.

-What to Make with Pickled Red Onions
+What to Serve with Pickled Red Onions

 A hand using a fork to scoop some pickled red onions out of a jar